Scoot: Developments since 2020

 Due to COVID-19 travel restrictions, Scoot only flew to two cities in April and May 2020: Hong Kong and Perth.
 On 20 May 2020, Scoot expanded flight operations in June 2020 to six cities: Guangzhou, Hong Kong, Ipoh, Kuching, Penang and Perth.
 In June 2020, Scoot cancelled both of their routes to Europe, with Athens and Berlin not resuming until at least the summer of 2021.
 In July 2020, Scoot announced that they would resume flights to Kuala Lumpur in August 2020, with enhanced health and safety measures.
 In August 2020, Scoot announced that one of its Airbus A320 aircraft underwent cabin modifications to carry cargo in the cabin.
 This temporary arrangement doubled its cargo capacity compared to other Airbus A320s, using only bellyhold space.

 In November 2021, Scoot announced that London Gatwick would be added to the European network, with thrice-weekly flights from 16 December 2021 until the end of the month.
 The service then resumed on a seasonal basis on 22 March 2022 twice weekly, and then thrice-weekly on 27 March 2022 onwards.

-In May 2022, Singapore Airlines announced Leslie Thng as the CEO of the airline, replacing the outgoing Campbell Wilson, with his last day being 16 June 2022.
+In May 2022, Singapore Airlines announced Leslie Thng as the CEO of the airline, replacing the outgoing Campbell Wilson, whose last day was 16 June 2022.

 In 2025, Scoot announced changes to its European services, replacing the Singapore-Berlin-Athens route with a direct service between Singapore and Athens alongside a new route to Vienna, replacing Berlin.
 Commencing 14 April 2025, Scoot will be servicing direct flights between Singapore and Iloilo.
 Scoot will also launch new routes to Okinawa and Labuan Bajo starting August 2025, taking over routes that were operated by Jetstar Asia following their closure in July.

+In early November 2025, 21 Scoot planes were affected by the Airbus A320 recall which was due to a software flaw.